Hexagon/lumocs/docs/src/usage/index.md

 Run the following command to bootstrap a Lumocs site automatically:

-`deno run -A https://deno.land/x/lumocs/init.ts docs`
+`deno run -Ar https://deno.land/x/lumocs/init.ts docs`

 This will create all required files in the subfolder `/docs` of current directory.
 To test your site, `cd docs` and `deno task serve`.
 Then visit